getzola/zola/docs/content/documentation/getting-started/configuration.md

 +++

 The default configuration is sufficient to get Zola running locally but not more than that.
-It follows the philosophy of paying for only what you need; almost everything is turned off by default.
+It follows the philosophy of paying for only what you need, almost everything is turned off by default.

 To change the configuration, edit the `config.toml` file.
 If you are not familiar with TOML, have a look at [the TOML spec](https://github.com/toml-lang/toml).

-Only the `base_url` variable is mandatory; everything else is optional.
-All configuration variables used by Zola as well as their default values are listed below:
+**Only the `base_url` variable is mandatory**.
+Everything else is optional.
+All configuration variables used by Zola as well as their default values are listed below.

+⚠️ The `config.toml` file below as been divided into sections for readability, but all sections if required must be in the same file.

+### Main (unnamed) section
 ```toml
 # The base URL of the site; the only required configuration variable.
 base_url = "mywebsite.com"